 The Training of the PhD program Science and Policy

-The natural sciences have strong implications for political topics, e.g. in the fields of sustainable development, adaptation and mitigation potentials in the light of climate change, and genetically modified organisms.
+The natural, life and engineering sciences have strong implications for political topics, e.g. in the fields of sustainable development, adaptation and mitigation potentials in the light of climate change, and genetically modified organisms.
 As a young researcher, you may perceive a gap between research and its implementation in these domains, and you may be wondering how this gap could be bridged.

 Are you interested in how to involve different stakeholder groups in the decision-making process?
 How scientific evidence is created and communicated to different actors in the policy-making process, and why some topics do not make it to the political agenda?
 Would you like to learn to build communication strategies for different target groups?
 Interested in knowing more about the main actors in the policy-making process in Switzerland and abroad?
 Then, join the PhD Program on Science & Policy!

 This program has been approved as a structured training program by the University of Zurich, University of Basel and ETH Zurich, as well as the Zurich Life Science Graduate School.